-On Wednesday, I’ll begin posting content from the trip, but for now, let’s get caught up with a few fun facts about the Yukon:
+Before getting to the highlights of my summer visit, let’s get caught up with a few fun facts about the Yukon:

 -Only about 34,000 people live in the Yukon territory.
 More than 23,000 of those reside in Whitehorse, the capital city, while nearly another 2,000 live in Dawson City.
 The rest are scattered in smaller communities.

 -The Yukon has the second-highest mountain in North America.
 Mount Logan, part of Kluane National Park, is 19,551 feet tall, trailing only Alaska’s Mt.
 Denali among American peaks.